slrvv/Scripts/README.md

 # **Scripts**

-This is a repository for all the scripts that where developed during my internship
+This is a repository for all the scripts that where developed during my internship.

 ## Contents:
 - run-crup.sh: This script runs the CRUP software through all of the samples of a certain type run and type of sample.
-Type run and type sample are pased via arguments.\
+Type run and type sample are pased via arguments.<br/>
-For example:\
+For example:<br/>
 `bash run-crup.sh Primary_cells Single_ended`

 - filehandling.sh: This script prepares the data for running CRUP.
 It performs merges and indexes the files.
-Type run, type sample and sample name are passed via arguments.\
+Type run, type sample and sample name are passed via arguments.<br/>
-For example:\
+For example:<br/>
 `bash filehandling.sh Single_ended Cell_lines HCT116`

 *The arguments passed to all scripts have to be written exactly the same as in the folders containing the data*